How safe are the residence halls and apartments?

 What is expanded housing?

-To meet its guaranteed housing commitments, the University of Minnesota has arranged for alternative spaces, referred to as “expanded housing.”
+To meet our guaranteed housing commitments, the University of Minnesota has arranged for alternative spaces, referred to as “expanded housing.”
 Based on the number of standard residence hall spaces available AND the date of your housing application, some students will be assigned a space in expanded housing.
-An expanded housing space may be a regular residence hall room that has been converted to accommodate an additional person (a single expanded to a double, a double expanded to a triple, etc) or study lounge converted into a residential living space.
+An expanded housing space may be a regular residence hall room which has been converted to accommodate an additional person (a single expanded to a double, a double expanded to a triple, etc) or a study lounge converted into a residential living space.
 Every attempt has been made to equip these rooms with furnishings similar to those in regular residential rooms.
 They may, however, have less closet and drawer space.

 Am I required to have a meal plan?
 Am I able to change it during the year?

 We believe dining service is an integral part of residential life.
 Therefore, meal plans are required of students living in any of the nine residence halls.
 The University has seven residential restaurants and offers convenient, flexible meal plans that are perfect for students.
 Students living in one of the three apartments are not required to have a meal plan, as they have cooking facilities in their unit.

 Meal plan changes can be made to your application until May 31st.
 You may also change your meal plan through the second week of the first semester.

 For more information on meal plan choices, options for students with special dietary needs and other services, please visit the University Dining Website.